acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Latest Version
-Yadda 0.9.7 is the current verison, which includes Spanish localsation - thanks [feliun](https://github.com/feliun).
+Yadda 0.9.8 is the current verison, which includes support for component.
+See the examples for details - thanks [johntron](https://github.com/johntron).

 ## Installation